clarkpsmith/photo-gallery/README.md

 # Photo Gallery App

-The Photo Gallery App is a mobile application built with react native that allows users to browse a photo collection.
+The Photo Gallery App is a mobile application built with React Native that allows users to browse a photo collection.
 I'm using the contentful API to pull some photos that i've uploaded of the DJ DYNOHUNTER.

 ## Features